tpwres/teczki-polskiego-wrestlingu/content/w/stanislaw-van-dobroniak.md

 #### Teaming with Bułecka

-Stanisław Van Dobroniak made his debut on the Polish scene as a partner of [Jędruś Bułecka](@/w/jedrus-bulecka.md) in a tag team called "Zbójnicy" (roughly _Robbers_).
-He rocked a gimmick of a babyface Polish emmigrant working man, to match his partner mountaineer gimmick.
+Stanisław Van Dobroniak made his debut on the Polish scene as the partner of [Jędruś Bułecka](@/w/jedrus-bulecka.md) in a tag team called "Zbójnicy" (_Highwaymen_, but specifically in Carpathian folklore).
+He rocked a gimmick of a babyface Polish emigrant working man, to match his partner's Góral (Polish highlander) gimmick.
 His first match took place at [Champions War](@/e/mzw/2015-05-31-mzw-champions-war.md) where he and Jędruś fought against Nickolas von Rijk and [Robert Kaiser](@/w/robert-kaiser.md) for the BPWF Tag Team Championship.
 For the next couple of shows he made rather regular apperances working both solo and in a tag team.

-At [MZW Beatdown](@/e/mzw/2016-05-14-mzw-beatdown.md) Zbójnicy have won a match against [Kripto](@/w/kripto.md) and [Red Thunder](@/w/red-thunder.md) to become inaugural [MZW Tag Team Champions](@/c/mzw-tag-team-championship.md).
-They've managed to defend it against Catch Connection at [Revolution](@/e/mzw/2016-11-05-mzw-revolution.md) but lost to Storm Riders - Red Thunder and Blue Thunder - at [Charity Show 2017](@/e/mzw/2017-01-15-mzw-charity-show-2017.md).
-After that defeat and Bułecka's pause from in-ring competition, Zbójnicy have benn disbanded.
+At [MZW Beatdown](@/e/mzw/2016-05-14-mzw-beatdown.md) Zbójnicy won a match against [Kripto](@/w/kripto.md) and [Red Thunder](@/w/red-thunder.md) to become the inaugural [MZW Tag Team Champions](@/c/mzw-tag-team-championship.md).
+They managed to defend it against Catch Connection at [Revolution](@/e/mzw/2016-11-05-mzw-revolution.md) but lost to Storm Riders - Red Thunder and Blue Thunder - at [Charity Show 2017](@/e/mzw/2017-01-15-mzw-charity-show-2017.md).
+After that defeat and Bułecka's pause from in-ring competition, Zbójnicy disbanded.

 #### Solo run

 After MZW moved pernamently to Wrocław, Stanisław had leaned more into a comedy and gimmick character, much more like on the independent scene abroad.
-His gimmick was strongly influenced by video games characters like Wario from the famous Super Mario Bros franchise.
+His gimmick was strongly influenced by video game characters like Wario from the famous Super Mario Bros. franchise.
 He took part in a couple matches during MZW's Project era.
 He most notably feuded with the returning Jędruś Bułecka, who attacked him after his match against [Lady Killer](@/w/boro.md) at [Project 4: Open Your Eyes](@/e/mzw/2019-03-23-mzw-project-4-open-your-eyes.md).
-This led to their Hardcore Match at [MZW Project 5: Hero](@/e/mzw/2019-06-01-mzw-project-5-hero.md) where the fight ended in a double-KO.
+This led to their Hardcore Match at [MZW Project 5: Hero](@/e/mzw/2019-06-01-mzw-project-5-hero.md) which ended in a double-KO.

-After one more apperance at [MZW Project 6](@/e/mzw/2019-08-24-mzw-project-6-death-and-glory.md), Dobroniak eventually left the federation.
+After one more apperance at [MZW Project 6](@/e/mzw/2019-08-24-mzw-project-6-death-and-glory.md), Dobroniak eventually left the federation, choosing to focus on wrestling abroad.

 ### PpW Ewenement (2022-present)

 #### PpW European Ultraviolent Champion

 After the COVID-19 pandemic, Dobroniak made his return to the Polish scene in [PpW Ewenement](@/o/ppw.md), where he quickly got into their ultraviolent division.
-In his debut at [Brak Mi Słów](@/e/ppw/2022-09-10-ppw-brak-mi-slow.md) he won a match against Vikind and the champion [Johnny Blade](@/w/johnny-blade.md), to become the [PpW European Ultraviolent Champion](@/c/ppw-european-ultraviolent-championship.md).
-Since then he ruled as the champion for 637 days.
+In his debut at [Brak Mi Słów](@/e/ppw/2022-09-10-ppw-brak-mi-slow.md) he won a match against Viking and the champion [Johnny Blade](@/w/johnny-blade.md), to become the [PpW European Ultraviolent Champion](@/c/ppw-european-ultraviolent-championship.md).
+Since then, he has ruled as the champion for 637 days.
 He lost his championship to Johnny Blade in a Born to be Wired Four Way Elimination Match at [Ledwo Legalne IV](@/e/ppw/2024-06-08-ppw-ledwo-legalne-4.md).

-Besides his championsip defences in Poland, Dobroniak also had a few PpW EU UV Championship defences abroad, most notably in the Swedish federations STHLM Wrestling and Freedom Pro Wrestling where he makes frequent apperances.
+Besides his championship defenses in Poland, Dobroniak also had a few PpW EU UV Championship defenses abroad, most notably in the Swedish federations STHLM Wrestling and Freedom Pro Wrestling where he makes frequent appearances.

-After losing the championship, Stanisław had been inactive in PpW up until December 2024, when he was announced for [Gruba Przesada](@/e/ppw/2025-01-25-ppw-gruba-przesada.md) in January.
+After losing the championship, Stanisław had been inactive in PpW up until December 2024, when he was announced for [Gruba Przesada](@/e/ppw/2025-01-25-ppw-gruba-przesada.md) in January 2025.
 He immediately aimed for the now-reigning UV Champion, [Isnorr](@/w/isnorr.md).

 ## Other media